chnm/thatcamp-org/wp-content/plugins/yop-poll/readme.txt

 5. YOP Poll on a page with a custom field defined

 == Changelog ==

+= 5.7.9 =
+* start date and end date easier to read on the front end
+* Fixed issue with showing results before vote

+= 5.7.8 =
+* Fixed issue with reset stats
+* Fixed security issue
+* Fixed issue with automatically reset stats
+* Fixed issue with custom loading image
+* Fixed display issues
+* Updated Get Code with more options

 = 5.7.7 =
 * Fixed issue with translations